Like Pac-Man chomping after power pellets, two separate bar-arcade ventures are hungry to get into the city’s hottest commercial district.

 Lupica, who will own and manage the Scott’s Addition venue, has signed a lease for the space and is targeting an April opening date.

 While the name for the new venture is pending, Lupica said the arcade will host over 70 vintage pinball and arcade games from the ’80s, ’90s and 2000s.
-They include Mortal Kombat, Donkey Kong, NBA Jam, NFL Blitz and Pac-Man.
+They include Mortal Kombat, Donkey Kong, NBA Jam, NFL Blitz and Pac-Man, more information on these retro arcade games can be found in this article.
 Board games, shuffleboard, giant Jenga, air hockey, skee ball and large projection screens with classic video games also will be offered at the site.

 “These are games that are going to resonate with people 21 years of age and older,” Lupica said.
 “We want to have gaming leagues and tournaments…we really envision this place becoming a neighborhood hub.”